Blog Blog

 Geofencing is a mobile marketing strategy that has a real impact on the physical world.
 By implementing location-based proximity marketing into your mobile marketing strategy, it’s possible to see usage of your product grow in real time or increase in-person visits to your physical location.

-geofencing infographic with tips for mobile marketing
+geofencing marketing infographic with tips for mobile marketing

-Last updated on August 26, 2024
+Last updated on December 10, 2024